All about TAXI A&R membership, thoughts on whether metal music sells anymore

 I got a TAXI membership and talk about it.
 I also give thoughts on whether metal even sells anymore these days.

-New podcast episode 8 is up now and you can download it right here.
+New podcast episode 8 is up now.

 Yes, I did get a TAXI membership and paid the full 1-year price for it.
 I talk about this at length in the podcast and discuss whether it's worth it or not for guitar players.